You've won your credential, now it's time to show it off. Make sure to add your certificate or badge to LinkedIn so that everyone can see it!

 Add to LinkedIn Profile

-Click on 'Add to LinkedIn Profile' to open the pop-up window with all the relevant information you'll need to copy and paste across to your LinkedIn profile.
+- A pop-up window will appear with all the relevant information you'll need to copy and paste across to your LinkedIn profile.

 Your credential will then appear on your LinkedIn profile for as long as you would like it to be there, and anyone that clicks on the link will be taken straight to your credential view where it can be verified.

 Has this article helped you?
 Let us know!

 If you would like to tell us about any improvements you feel could be made to this page, you can email us at firstname.lastname@example.org.